 - Information for preschool services

-The first National Partnership Agreement on Early Childhood Education was signed by the Council of Australian Governments on 29 November 2008.
-Under this agreement, all governments committed to work together to ensure that all children have access to a quality early childhood education program, delivered by a qualified early childhood teacher for 15 hours per week or 600 hours of preschool education in the year before they attend full-time school.
+The first National Partnership Agreement on Early Childhood Education (National Partnership) was signed by the Council of Australian Governments on 29 November 2008.
+Under this agreement, all governments committed to work together to ensure that all children have access to a quality early childhood education program, delivered by a qualified early childhood teacher for 15 hours per week in the year before they attend full-time school.

 The annual National Early Childhood Education and Care Collection is the primary data source for the measurement of achievement of benchmarks and monitoring of progress under the National Partnerships.
-The next data collection will be published in March 2017.
+It is published annually.
+The next data collection will be published in March 2018.

 National Reports summarise national and State achievement against the performance benchmarks of the National Partnership Agreements on Universal Access to Early Childhood Education.
 The reports are compiled by the Commonwealth government.